Elehuris Montero Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The White Sox pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The White Sox have a 4.67 team ERA that ranks 25th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.73).

-- Scholtens (1-5 with a 3.20 ERA and 40 strikeouts in 56 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- His most recent appearance came on Saturday against the Milwaukee Brewers, when the right-hander went 6 1/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Sunday, the righty threw seven innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.

-- The 29-year-old has an ERA of 3.20, with 6.4 strikeouts per nine innings, in 19 games this season.
-Opponents have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.